Quality AAC implementation

 • it's normal to have periods of growth and periods that feel like a tableland

-If you're expecting quick results with AAC, you're likely to be disappointed.
-Remember that it will take a long time, but it's so worth it.
+If you're expecting quick results with AAC, you'll likely be disappointed.
+Remember that it takes time, but it's so worth it.

 How to stimulate the AAC user to start communicating?